 Dr. Schmidt formed a music group called Jasmine Asian Music Ensemble (JAM????) since 8-2014.
 She has continued to perform voice and percussion as well as learning erhu (???Chinese two string violin).
-Dr. Schmidt incorporates silk/bamboo music, Alexander Technique, and family medicine philosophy, into a chanting of “Exhale to Relax” to help with falling sleep, pain management, constipation, and stress reduction.
-Less medication, more meditation.
-She started sharing her chanting with audience since 8/2014 and with her patients since the end of 2014.
-It is still a work in progress.
-Her ultimate goal is to share with everyone free via social media when it is ready.
+Dr. Schmidt incorporates silk/bamboo music, Alexander Technique, and family medicine philosophy, into a one-minute reset via chanting or whispering of “Sigh through my soles, sigh through shoulders, hips, knees, ankles, soles”C to potentially help some people with falling sleep, chronic pain management, constipation, and stress/anxiety reduction etc. Less medication, more meditation.
+She coaches people to mobilize their innate healing power of self-relaxation via their preferred music/thoughts/exercise etc. She has been sharing her chanting with the audience since 8/2014 and with her patients since 12/2014.
+It is still working progress.
+Her goal is to share with everyone free via social media when it is universally accepted.

 Jasmine Asian Music Ensemble (JAM)